- Export existing users

 Owners, Admins, and custom roles may be granted access to Pledges.
 The available permissions are: View, Add, Edit, and Delete.
 Pledges permissions are only enabled if the user role receives access to at least View Contributions.

-Member Access (not available to group leaders)
+Member Portal (not available to group leaders)

-Note that accepting or rejecting new member requests is only required if you do not enable automatic member registration approvals.
+Note: Accepting or rejecting new member requests is only required if you do not enable automatic member registration approvals.

 Users (not available to group leaders): Here is where you can manage whether users can view, add, edit, or delete records within the Users & Roles section.